-Tommy Lawrence: former Liverpool and Tranmere goalkeeper dies
+Tommy Lawrence: Tributes are paid to former Liverpool goalkeeper who died aged 77

 Lawrence signed professionally for Liverpool in October 1957, a few months after his 17th birthday.

+Ray Clemence, Roy Evans and Michael Owen are among those to have paid tribute to Lawrence.

-He made 390 appearances for the Anfield club before making the switch to Tranmere Rovers in 1971, where he stayed for three years.
+Lawrence made 390 appearances for the Anfield club before making the switch to Tranmere Rovers in 1971, where he stayed for three years.

-Lawrence was give the nickname 'The Flying Pig' because of his ability to dive around the penalty area despite weighing more than 14 stone.
+He was given the nickname 'The Flying Pig' because of his ability to dive around the penalty area despite weighing more than 14 stone.

 Lawrence kept a clean sheet for 90 minutes in the FA Cup final against Leeds United in 1965, before Liverpool claimed their historic win in extra time thanks to goals from Roger Hunt and Ian St. John.